Jgomez-18/jgomez-18.github.io/README.md

 ## Websites I Recommend
 1. [Roblox](https://www.roblox.com)
    Roblox is an online platform allowing players to create and play games others develop.
-I enjoy the creativity and variety of games available and the ability to connect with friends while playing.
+I enjoy the creativity and variety of games and the ability to connect with friends while playing.

 2. [YouTube](https://www.youtube.com)
-   YouTube is a vast video-sharing platform where I can find everything from entertainment to educational content.
+   YouTube is a video sharing platform where I can find everything from entertainment to educational content.
 I love exploring different channels, watching tutorials, and discovering new shows and creators.